luizbaldi/angularjs-examples/README.md

 ### Chapter Nine:
 An introduction to Angular Routing using ngRoute.
 Doing some researches I found that Angular has another router module, called ui.router, which can be used too and is recommended for bigger applications.

+### Chapter Ten:
+How AngularJS deal with internationalization and location (i18n and l10n)

+### Chapter Eleven:
+An amazing chapter showing how AngularJS communicates with the server side of application (backend).
+Normally the frontend developers have this "problem" of how the sides of application (frontend and backend) will communicate, and this chapters shows how to deal with this situation.

 ## Contributors
 Luiz P. Baldi